deltamango777/Password-Generator/README.md

 - What problem does it solve?
 It makes it easier to automate the process of password generation via prompts that need little to no effort.
 - What did you learn?
-I learned the more about the dynamic potential of js and its ability to bring life to web applications.
+I learned more about the dynamic potential of js and its ability to bring life to web applications.

 ## Installation